danpeig/freecommander_total7zip_installer/README.md

 2. Delete the *Plugins/wcx/Total7zip* folder from the FreeCommander XE installation folder (usually *Program Files\Free Commander XE*).

 ## Troubleshooting
-* **Not able to download the Total7zip package:** Download the *Total7Zip.zip* file from the repository.
+* **Not able to download the Total7zip package:** Download the [Total7Zip.zip](https://danpeig.github.io/freecommander_total7zip_installer/Total7Zip.zip) file from the repository.
 Place in the same folder as the script and run the script again.
 * **Script was blocked because it was not signed:** Right click on the script file, select properties and 'unblock'.
+* **Optional admin rights:** Are required to modify installed versions of FreeCommander.
+If you are using the portable version, you don't need admin rights.
+In this case, delete the "Self-elevate" portion of the script and run again.
+* **Can't find FreeCommander path:** Depending on your system language settings, the input prompt for a custom install path will not work.
+In this case, edit the script file and add the paths manually.
+Required fields:  `defaultInstallPath64` or `defaultInstallPath32` and `defaultConfigPath`.

 ## FAQ
 * **Why did you disabled the built-in plugins?** 7-Zip library is offers more configuration options and is compatible with more file types.
 I disabled the standard plugins to keep a consistent user experience among different packagers.